-11. Morongo Basin, Expansion 4 San Bernardino County
+11. Morongo Basin, Expansion 4 San Bernardino County \$96,000.00

-This proposal is to consider the allocation for a grant to the Mojave Desert Land Trust (MDLT) to acquire 320± acres of land for the protection of desert habitat corridors in the Morongo Basin.
+This proposal was to consider the allocation for a grant to the Mojave Desert Land Trust (MDLT) to acquire 320± acres of land for the protection of desert habitat corridors in the Morongo Basin.